 Snapchat is a video-based social platform, best suited for businesses in the B2C sector.
 Although it has limitations compared to other platforms, it is great for brand awareness and advertising.

-Videos — Snapchat allows you to send short videos, which is something it innovated.
+Videos: Snapchat allows you to send short videos, which is something it innovated that you’ll now find across the most popular social media platforms.

-Stories — Snapchat created “stories” which are a group of images and/or videos in chronological order, grouped together semantically.
+Stories: Snapchat created Stories, which is a group of images and/or videos in chronological order, grouped together semantically.
+This is the OG Instagram Stories!

-TikTok is another video-based social platform similar to Snapchat — it’s what all the young kids of generation z use.
+TikTok is another video-based social platform similar to Snapchat — it’s what all the young kids of Generation Z use.
+Many celebrities, influencers and brands are using it too.

-The platform has over 500 million active users, and like Snapchat, is best used for B2C businesses.
+The platform has over 800 million active users and, like Snapchat, is best used for B2C businesses.
 It is specifically good for brand awareness and advertising, geared toward the youth.

 Specific Types of Social Media Marketing